-The data subject has the right to receive information about which personal data FOI is collecting about them, and to request rectification of inaccurate personal data, or restriction of processing.
-All documents, including personal data, submitted to the authority become public documents that may be disclosed according to the principle of public access to official documents.
+The data subject has the right to receive specific information about what personal data FOI is collecting about them, and to request rectification of inaccurate personal data, or restriction of processing.
+All documents, including personal data, submitted to FOI become public documents that may be disclosed by the agency according to the principle of public access to official documents.

 *Article 8 in the European Union Charter of Fundamental Rights.